SebastianOsuna/wisper_example/README.md

  The listener is initialized at `engine1/config/initializers/wisper_listeners.rb`.
 In the App, I attached the broadcast to the create callback of the App's `MyModel`.
 In this example, instead of sending an actual mail, I just echo the created model on the stdout.

+In theory, you could use this scenario to setup an app watching module.
+Logging activity and exceptions beyond stdout, send mails or post messages to remote queues, are some of the tasks that come to mind.
+The application would be decoupled from this module; you could change the implementation without impacting the application.

+The second scenario is similar but the other way around.
+The application will be hearing the engine(s).
+How is this useful?
+ Hexagonal Architecture comes to mind.
+I have no particular use case for this yet, but...
+It can be done anyway.

+In this scenario, Engine1's `AnotherModel` has an update callback; if the model's `id` is even (just to make it interesting) another message will be broadcasted so that our `LoggingListener` can catch the message and create another message to our **Part 1** message array.

+**Status:** Attempt 1 for scenario 1 didn't work